sarrathamine/backend-engineer-test/README.md

 2. Problem solving
 3. Documentation
 4. Use of tests
-5. Smart use of Node.js library and packages
+5. Smart use of Python library and packages
 6. Respect of KISS and DRY principles
 7. Use of git commits